Sneha1203/Attendance-Face-Recognition/README.md

 an excel sheet.

+## Features

+- User-friendly web application that allows teachers to take attendance in an easier way.
+- Teacher can download attendance records of student or a class as an excel-sheet.

 ## System Requirements
 Make sure that the website has the permission to access the camera and the camera is not being accessed by some other websites.